joelparkerhenderson/system-quality-attributes/doc/safety/index.md

 </span>

+**Define safe:** <span data-chatgpt-prompt="define safe (computers and software)">In the context of computers and software, "safe" generally means that the technology does not do any harm to the user's system, data or privacy.
+A safe software or application is one that functions properly and reliably, without crashing, corrupting data or opening security vulnerabilities.
+Safe software is also free from malware or viruses, and does not engage in any malicious activities such as phishing, spying, or stealing user data.
+Safe computers refer to systems that are secure from external and internal threats, such as cyber-attacks, viruses, and unauthorized access.</span>

 ## See Also

 * [Wikipedia: Safety](https://wikipedia.org/wiki/Safety)

 * [Dictionary: safety](https://www.dictionary.com/browse/safety): the state of being safe; freedom from the occurrence or risk of injury, danger, or loss. the quality of averting or not causing injury, danger, or loss.

-* [OpenAI: safe](https:://openai.com): <span data-chatgpt-prompt="define safe (computers and software)">In the context of computers and software, "safe" generally means that the technology does not do any harm to the user's system, data or privacy.
-A safe software or application is one that functions properly and reliably, without crashing, corrupting data or opening security vulnerabilities.
-Safe software is also free from malware or viruses, and does not engage in any malicious activities such as phishing, spying, or stealing user data.
-Safe computers refer to systems that are secure from external and internal threats, such as cyber-attacks, viruses, and unauthorized access.</span>